MitchTODO/Crypta/README.md

 #### Contract

-Primarily consisting of files with hard coded strings used as building boxes that make up the contract.
+Primarily consisting of files with hard coded strings used as building blocks that make up the contract.
 The most complex seems to be the contract `ABI`.

 #### ABI